Oxaide

 Buyer-safe framing

-Incremental capacity analysis is not magic.
-It is a method layer that becomes valuable when the review question is commercial: is the asset condition clean enough for the pricing, underwriting, warranty, or operating story attached to it?
+Incremental capacity analysis is not a magic shortcut.
+It is a method layer that is most useful when the review question is commercial: does the asset condition support the pricing, underwriting, warranty, or operating plan around it?

-It should not be sold as universal proof across every chemistry and every fleet.
-The buyer-safe claim is narrower and stronger: it is a leading diagnostic layer in the current lithium-ion proof stack, with especially strong relevance for LFP-first utility BESS positioning.
+The strongest public claim is focused, not universal.
+ICA is a leading diagnostic layer in today's lithium-ion proof stack, with especially strong relevance for LFP-first utility BESS positioning.

 Operating posture